fecoderchinh/pug-bootstrap-boilerplate/README.md

 Step 3: Goto localhost:4000 and check for the final works.

 ## How to use production mode?
-Copy all of assets within `demo` directory and publish them on your server.
+Copy all of assets into `demo` directory and publish them on your server.

 ## Project Struture